jlebrijo/spike/README.md

 - [x] Sending Emails with design
 - [x] API DOC: Swagger
 - [x] Reports: PDF with templates.
 Linked and mail attached.
+- [x] Containerizing: Dockerfile and docker-compose (with production env)
 - [ ] Deploying scripts from local ==> Docker and Kubernetes
 - [ ] CDN storage (S3, Spaces DO): for file uploading, asset pipeline, email assets